LukeShortCloud/rootpages/markdown/openstack.md

 # Introduction

-This guide is aimed to help guide System Administrators through deploying, managing, and upgrading OpenStack.
-Specficially, almost everything here assumes that the cloud will be running on:
+This guide is aimed to help guide Cloud Administrators through deploying, managing, and upgrading OpenStack.
+Most topics mentioned in this guide can be applied to similar environments and/or versions.

+Each OpenStack release starts with a letter, chronologically starting with A. These are usually named after the city where one of the recent development conferences were held.
+The number represents the major version of each software in that release.
+For example, Ocata software is versioned as `15.X.X`.
+A new release comes out about every 6 months and is supported for 1 year.

+Releases:

+1. Austin
+2. Bexar
+3. Cactus
+4. Diablo
+5. Essex
+6. Folsom
+7. Grizzly
+8. Havana
+9. Icehouse
+10. Juno
+11. Kilo
+12. Liberty
+13. Mitaka
+    * EOL: 2017-04-10
+14. Newton
+    * EOL: 2017-10-11
+15. Ocata
-* OpenStack Newton
+    * EOL: 2018-02-26
-* Red Hat Enterprise Linux (RHEL) or CentOS 7

-Most topics mentioned in this guide can be applied to similar environments.
+16. Pike
+    * Currently in development.
+The expected release date is in September of 2017.
+17. Queens
+    * On the roadmap.

+[1]

+Source:

+1. "OpenStack Releases."
+OpenStack Releases.
+April 3, 2017.
+Accessed April 3, 2017. https://releases.openstack.org/

 # Overview